Weight Management Staff

 |Amanda Griffith, M.S., is an Exercise Physiologist at the MUSC Weight Management Center.
 She received her B.S. degree from Erskine College and received her Master's degree from The Citadel Graduate College.
 She holds a certification as a Personal Trainer through the American College of Sports Medicine (ACSM).
 In addition to her work at the MUSC Weight Management Center, she also works at the MUSC Wellness Center as a personal trainer and group fitness instructor.
 In addition, Amanda recently joined the US Army National Guard.|

 Suzanne Kuker, M.A., C.C.R.C., is a research coordinator at the MUSC Weight Management Center.
 She earned her B.S. degree from Clemson University and her Master’s degree from The Citadel.
-Her experience includes over 5 years at MUSC as a research coordinator.
-Suzanne has experience in both government and industry sponsored studies in a variety of clinical areas.
+Since coming to MUSC in 2008, she has managed both government and industry sponsored trials in a variety of clinical areas.
 She is certified through the Association of Clinical Research Professionals as a Clinical Research Coordinator.

 Lynne Becker, M.S.P.H., is a research coordinator at the MUSC Weight Management Center.
 She earned her bachelor's degree in mathematics and computer science from Russell Sage College in NY and holds a biostatistics and epidemiology degree from Loma Linda University in Loma Linda, CA. Lynne came to the Weight Management Center with over 20 years’ experience in research.
 She began her research career in corporate research in device and drug clinical trials, moved into academics and has worked and taught at the university level.
 Notably, Lynne started the first animal research unit for the National Oceanic and Atmospheric Administration (NOAA), including designing their global database for animal research and overseeing their Institutional Animal Care and Use Committee.